cloudfoundry/docs-bosh/content/vsphere-migrate-datastores.md

 1. For each one of the deployments managed by the Director (visible via [`bosh deployments`](sysadmin-commands.md#deployment)), run [`bosh deploy --recreate`](sysadmin-commands.md#deployment) so that VMs are recreated and persistent disks are reattached.

 1. Verify that the persistent disks and VMs were moved to new datastore(s) and there are no remaining disks in the old datastore(s).

+Alternatively, you may modify the `cloud-config`  at the global level, az level, or disk-type level to specify the target datastore (without a director redeploy).